-Here are five means to help you navigate the path most likely path to make your business venture more than just a dream.
+Here are five means to help you navigate the path most likely to make your business venture more than just a dream.

 Research income averages.
 There are published industry salary and profit surveys for many professions and industries.
-These statistics can give you an average income by number of employees and also suggest what characteristics have the greatest impact on the success of you business.
+These statistics can give you an average income by number of employees and also suggest what characteristics have the greatest impact on the success of your business.

 In our business, fee-only financial planning firms with multiple advisors do better than solo practitioners.
 Clients want a depth of expertise both for backup and specialization.
 As a result, we currently have three registered investment advisors each with unique credentials.

 Apprentice in a similar venture.
 Historically, when people wanted to learn a trade they would find a master and apprentice with them until they were ready to go into business for themselves.
-You accomplish the same thing when you work in a business similar to the one you would want to start.
+You accomplish the same thing when you work in a business similar to the one you want to start.

 I apprenticed under George & June Marotta, my parents, who were among the early pioneers of the fee-only financial planning field.
 They provided an amazing resource of wisdom why some business models work better than others.

 For example, they started out giving hourly advice and found that many clients failed to implement the advice they were given.
 Others implemented it inefficiently because they lacked the appropriate expertise.
 And then at other times clients would refrain from seeking advice altogether because they did not want to pay an hourly fee.
 These mistakes could be costly to the client.